P-eMartin/SportTaskME23/README.md

 To cite this work, we invite you to include some previous work.
 Find the bibTex below.

 ```
+@inproceedings{conf/mediaeval/2023/baseline,
+  author	= {Pierre{-}Etienne Martin},
+  title 	= {Baseline Method for the Sport Task of MediaEval 2023 3D CNNs using Attention Mechanisms for Table Tennis Stoke Detection and Classification.},
+  booktitle = {Working Notes Proceedings of the MediaEval 2023 Workshop, Amsterdam,
+        	The Netherlands and Online and Online, 1-2 February 2024},
+   series	= {{CEUR} Workshop Proceedings},
+   publisher = {CEUR-WS.org},
+  year  	= {2023}
+}

+@inproceedings{conf/mediaeval/2023/sporttask,
+  author    = {Aymeric Erades and
+               Pierre{-}Etienne Martin and
+               Romain Vuillemot
+               Boris Mansencal and
+               Renaud P{\'{e}}teri and
+               Julien Morlier and
+               Stefan Duffner and
+               Jenny Benois{-}Pineau
+               },
+  title     = {Sports{V}ideo: A Multimedia Dataset for Event and Position Detection in Table Tennis and Swimming},
+  booktitle = {Working Notes Proceedings of the MediaEval 2023 Workshop, Amsterdam,
+            The Netherlands and Online, 1-2 February 2024},
+   series    = {{CEUR} Workshop Proceedings},
+   publisher = {CEUR-WS.org},
+  year      = {2023}
+}

 @inproceedings{mediaeval/Martin/2022/overview,
   author    = {Pierre{-}Etienne Martin and
                Jordan Calandre and